celery/celery/docs/userguide/monitoring.rst

 Real-time processing
 --------------------

-To process events in real-time we need the following
+To process events in real-time you need the following

 - An event consumer (this is the ``Receiver``)